wp-plugins/bbpress-new-ui/readme.txt

 Find the tab "New bbPress UI" in the settings in the admin panel and select "switch color" or edit dark.css (this theme by default)

-= For some reason I have a plugin causes a critical error.
-Why? =

-Most likely, it is because you are using an outdated version of PHP.
-We recommend you to upgrade to a new, or a download version 1.5.1 Final: https://downloads.wordpress.org/plugin/bbpress-new-ui.1.5.1.zip

 == Upgrade Notice ==

 = 1.0 =